nh2/chrubuntu-anyos/README.md

 It provides:

-* A version of the [PlopKexec](https://www.plop.at/en/plopkexec/full.html) boot manager, which you can put on the hard drive, USB or SD card, which can then load any normal Linux OS, or OS installer.
+* A version of the [PlopKexec](https://www.plop.at/en/plopkexec/full.html) boot manager, which you can put on the hard drive, USB or SD card, which can then load any normal Linux OS, or OS installer (caveats apply, see [support list below](#linux-distros-bootable-by-plopkexec)).
 * Handy hard drive partitioning scripts.
 * A a fully automated way to put [NixOS](https://nixos.org) Linux on the Chromebook, in case you want to use this distro.